Typhoon Krovanh (2003): Meteorological history

 The origin of Typhoon Krovanh can be traced back to an area of persistent convection well east of Chuuk State on August 13.
 Over the course of the day the disturbance gradually consolidated within favorable atmospheric conditions, and at 1800 UTC that day the Japan Meteorological Agency (JMA) assessed the system to have organized sufficiently to be classified as a tropical depression.
 Shower activity was suppressed by a nearby upper-level low for much of the storm's early existence; however, at 0600 UTC on August 15, the system was classified by the Joint Typhoon Warning Center (JTWC) as a tropical depression.
 The depression tracked northwestward under the influence of a nearby ridge.
 Strengthening and development of the tropical cyclone was very minimal over the next few days, and on August 18, both tracking agencies discontinued monitoring the system due to the lack of an identifiable low-level circulation center.

 Redevelopment of the disturbance was a possibility following its degeneration, and on August 19, convection once again increased, prompting the JTWC to resume monitoring the system as a tropical depression at 0900 UTC, with the JMA following suit nine hours later.
 Due to slight wind shear, the depression's circulation center remained slightly displaced from the stronger convection.
 At 0600 UTC on August 20, the JTWC determined that the disturbance had intensified to reach tropical storm status.
 Upon the 1200 UTC upgrade to such an intensity by the JMA, the tropical cyclone was assigned the name Krovanh.
+(Note: The name Krovanh (Khmer: ក្រវាញ, [krɑ.ˈʋaːɲ]) was contributed by Cambodia and means cardamom in Khmer.)
 Subsequently, following reclassification, Krovanh began to quickly intensify as it tracked in a somewhat southwest bearing.
 By August 21, the tropical storm had begun to develop a banding eye feature.
 At 0600 UTC that day, the JMA upgraded Krovanh to severe tropical storm intensity, whilst the JTWC indicated that the storm intensified into a typhoon.
 On August 22, the JMA reassessed Krovanh as a typhoon and determined that the storm had reached its peak intensity with winds of 120 km/h.
 Meanwhile, the JTWC analyzed the storm to have peaked with one-minute sustained winds of 165 km/h; this was followed by the storm making landfall on Luzon, just north of Palanan, Isabela, at 1115 UTC later that day.